HSLUDEM/DEM_Documentation/docs/source/how_to_use_the_model/input_data.rst

 -------------------
 These files contain normalised hourly wind power generation profiles aggregated at the municipal level.
 For each municipality, two files are provided: one representing profiles optimised for maximum annual generation, and another optimised for maximum winter generation.

+For Switzerland, the Wind-Topo dataset is used (Dujardin and Lehning, 2022a and 2022b).

 *in progress*

 National electricity mix